The Crescents: Lee Gordon's Big Shows

 A feature of the Australian entertainment scene of this era was the "Big Shows" promoted by Gordon over many years.
 Each Big Show was a touring party with a North American headline act or acts, and local supporting artists.
 The Crescents were drafted into a Big Show in August 1959 featuring American singer Johnnie Ray who was often referred to as "Mr. Emotions".
 Supporting Ray were The Horrie Dargie Quintet, Johnny Rebb and The Rebels, O'Keefe, Shirley Simmons, The Crescents, and the Lee Sisters on a six-day tour of Australian state capitals.
 Melbourne newspaper, The Age concluded that "O'Keefe almost stole the show", and "of the other supporting artists, The Crescents vocal group were the most popular" in a review of a concert at "The Stadium" (now known as Festival Hall).

-The tour was so lucrative for the young singers that they gave notice to quit their jobs.
+The tour allowed the young singers to give notice to quit their jobs.
 This was a pivotal decision for Loughnan because he never worked outside the music industry again.

 The Crescents were invited to support Fabian in October 1959 at the Sydney Stadium Big Shows along with O'Keefe, Col Joye, Lonnie Lee, and Johnny Devlin among others.
 The stadium featured a revolving stage, which turned full circle in about three or four minutes.
 According to Johnstone, Fabian's biggest asset wasn't his singing ability, but his handsome appearance.
 Also, The Crescents were reported to be popular with the teenage girls, and all of the Australian support acts attracted positive responses from the audience.